Design for Scotland

 Who is involved in Design for Scotland?

-V&A Dundee is leading the project with support from the UNESCO City of Design Dundee team.
+In phase one, V&A Dundee lead the project with support from the UNESCO City of Design Dundee team.
 They ran an open call to commission this independent research.
 This project is supported and funded by Creative Scotland through National Lottery Funds.
 Key stakeholders are the Scottish Government and the national enterprise agencies.

 Through an open call, 36 individuals from across Scotland were recruited to form a working group.
 The applications were anonymised, and a selection criterion pre-defined to ensure broad representation of those working at different career stages, backgrounds and across different sub-sectors under the design umbrella.
 This group have had an integral role in sharing reflections on the current landscape of design in Scotland and in shaping scenarios which explore how design can thrive within and contribute to a future Scotland.